 Remember, you have carried this sticky story for several years, and your audience is just hearing about it.
 That’s why brevity and a sticky story are needed to transmit your knowledge.

-If you’re interested, from the Heart Productions, the non-profit dedicated to helping you get your films funded, is going to run an innovative Intentional Filmmaking Class.
+If you’re interested, From the Heart Productions, the non-profit dedicated to helping you get your films funded will run an innovative Intentional Filmmaking Class.
 The class gives filmmakers the tools and belief in themselves they need to raise money for their projects.
-Make sure to use code FILMSTUFF35 for a discount!

 Carole Lee Dean is an industry legend.
-As an entrepreneur, producer and supporter of independent film, her influence has had a positive impact on filmmaking around the world.
-Most notoriously, 30 years ago, Carole took a $20 bill and created the $50 million a year short end industry.
-Check out Carole Dean’s upcoming event: Intentional Filmmakingзаймы на карту без отказа студентам
+As an entrepreneur, producer, and supporter of independent film, her influence has positively impacted filmmaking worldwide.
+Most notoriously, 30 years ago, Carole took a $20 bill and created the $50 million-a-year short-end industry.
+Check out Carole Dean’s upcoming event: Intentional Filmmaking.